 College is a step toward adulthood and independence.
-Naturally, there are many things to be nervous about when you off to college, and being well prepared for this feat should not be one of them.
+Naturally, there are many things to be nervous about when you are off to college, and being well-prepared for this feat should not be one of them.
 However, there is such a thing as being too prepared, so you need to find the perfect packing tips.
 Five tips on what not to take with you when you move to college.
 Take a look at this article to learn about packing tips.

 However, you are not moving to the moon and can easily ship things to college.
 An even better idea, instead of shipping your things, simply condense them and pack smarter.